End-user info is no longer shared between connections

 /connection

 are now deprecated.
-Use the new /connections
+Use the new/connections

 POST /connections

-This new body is more flexible and ensure stricter typings on your side and validation on our side.
+) now takes a different body, but returns the same data as previously.
+This new body is more flexible and ensure stricter typings on your side and validation on our side. -

 POST /connection/:connectionId/metadata